 Salient features of FCRA

-- The act provides provisions and powers to central government to grant the registration certificate to the NGOs which have five-year validity.
+- The act provides provisions and powers to the central government to grant the registration certificate to the NGOs which have five-year validity.

-Who can accept foreign contribution
+Who can accept foreign contributions?

 Certain organizations engaged in cultural, social, economic, educational or religious programs, are allowed to accept foreign contributions only if they –